mica-web/mica-web.github.io/gd-220/projects/project04.md

 1. Update your pull request for final submission.
 1. Present your project to the class.

-## Considerations
-- audience
-- hierarchy
-- wayfinding
-- readability
-- legibility
-- contrast
-- chunking

-## Competitor Analysis
-Identify **2 existing conferences** with an art/design/tech focus, then document and analyze the event web sites.
-Your analysis should be ~3 pages and include the following:

-### For _each_ conference:
-  - Event name
-  - Year of the event
-  - URL of the event web site
-  - 4 screenshots:
-    - homepage @ 375px and 1280px
-    - either the list of speakers or the list of talks @ 375px and 1280px
-  - Written analysis of the site design, including strengths and weaknesses (~0.5 page per event).

-### Conclusion
-Write a ~1 paragraph **summary** of your main takeaways from this analysis, bringing together what you learned across all three events.

-### Submitting your competitor analysis
-Add your document to the [Project 4 Google Drive](https://drive.google.com/drive/u/0/folders/11BqHx7wEOcq8eTKM_2WdC0gjGqAeekTS), following the instructions in the README.

 ## Requirements
 - The design should be responsive, working on mobile devices as small as 375px wide and other devices up to 1280px wide.
 - The site **must** be a one-page site.
 Do not create individual pages for any required or additional content.